 Click on your preferred start date on the calendar to view prices.

 This lovely pink washed fisherman's cottage has a wonderful location in Southwold, just one minute's walk to the sandy beach and with lovely views of both the sea and Southwold Lighthouse.
-Sleeping four guests, Hiraeth is ideal for family holidays on the Suffolk Coast and for short breaks throughout the year.
+Sleeping four guests, Hiraeth is ideal for couples and family holidays on the Suffolk Coast throughout the year.

-In the heart of Southwold, Hiraeth is in the older part of this seaside town on St James's Green and looks out on to traditional fishermens' cottages, with the Sole Bay Inn and the confectionary shop at 1 St James's Green close by.
+In the heart of Southwold, Hiraeth is in the older part of this seaside town on St James's Green and looks out on to traditional fishermen's' cottages, with the Sole Bay Inn and the confectionary shop at 1 St James's Green close by.
 The cottage has been sympathetically renovated to offer a bright, modern, open plan living/dining/kitchen room downstairs and two bedrooms and two bathrooms, one bathroom on the ground floor and a stylish en-suite shower room off the master bedroom.

-Sitting area with a two seater sofa and 2 arm chairs, TV with Freeview, and Blue-ray DVD, lamps and coffee table and ornamental fireplace.
+Sitting area with a two seater sofa and 2 arm chairs, TV with Freeview, and Blue-ray DVD, lamps and coffee tables and ornamental fireplace.

-Bathroom: bath with shower over, hand basin, WC, tiled floor and walls, electric towel rail, underfloor heating.
+Bathroom: bath with electric shower over, large hand basin, WC, tiled floor and walls, electric towel rail, underfloor heating.

 Stairs to first floor: please be aware that the stairs are steep; there are two good hand rails.

-Bedroom 1: Master bedroom with double bed, hanging cupboard, bedside tables and lamps, wall cupboards for storage, window with view of Southwold Lighthouse.
+Bedroom 1: Master bedroom with double bed, hanging cupboard, bedside tables and lamps, window with view of Southwold Lighthouse.